 The Ed.S. in school psychology with an applied behavior analysis emphasis combines the NASP-approved Ed.S. program in school psychology (see Ed.S.
 School Psychology) with additional required coursework in applied behavior analysis (ABA).
-Students completing the Ed.S. in School Psychology: Applied Behavior Analysis emphasis will be eligible for licensure as a school psychologist, and will have met the coursework requirements need to sit for the exam to become a Board Certified Behavior Analyst (BCBA).
+Students completing the Ed.S. in School Psychology: Applied Behavior Analysis emphasis will be eligible for licensure as a school psychologist, and will have met the coursework requirements needed to sit for the exam to become a Board

+Certified Behavior Analyst (BCBA).
 The course sequence is approved by the Behavior Analytic Certification Board (BACB©).

 School Psychology Ed.S. (p.
-122)
+124) School Psychology Ed.S. - Applied Behavior Analysis Emphasis (p.
+125)